 Structure, organization, and scope of organic chemistry, including molecular structures of well-known and important organic chemicals, types of chemical reactions, and spectroscopic methods used in identification.
-Precludes additional credit for CHEM 2203.
-Prerequisite(s): CHEM 1006 with a minimum grade of B-, or CHEM 1002.

 Introduction to Organic Chemistry II

 Further discussion of the chemical bonding in organic compounds, nomenclature, stereochemistry, and a systematic coverage of chemical reactions of the organic functional groups.